 Are you looking for information only on merit aid?
 If so, visit our page on scholarships and grants to get started, as the rest of the information on this page is exclusively about need-based financial aid, the only type of aid available through SFS.

-If you are only interested in federal financial aid, complete and submit the 2021-22 FAFSA, also available in Spanish (Federal School Code: 003745).
+If you are interested only in federal financial aid, complete and submit the 2024-2025 FAFSA, also available in 11 non-English languages (Federal School Code: 003745).
 That's it!
-We'll offer your federal aid (Pell Grant, Work Study, Direct Loans, PLUS Loans) based on your eligibility.
-For help completing the FAFSA, consider reviewing this tutorial video created by the University of California, Santa Barbara.
+We'll offer you federal aid (Pell Grant, Work Study, and Direct Loans) based on your eligibility.

 The U.S. Department of Education has prepared a helpful checklist of documents and information to have available when you’re completing the Free Application for Federal Student Aid (FAFSA).
 In particular, to speed up data entry, ensure accuracy of tax-related information on the FAFSA, and to greatly reduce the chances of your application being selected for federal verification:

 - Use the FAFSA Data Retrieval Tool (DRT) if you are eligible to do so

 - Do not make any changes to the data you transfer from the IRS website

 We might need additional documents from some students, and we list some examples below.
 A request might come from SFS or from IDOC at the College Board.
 Either way, you'll get clear instructions on what to submit and how and where to send it.
 Please do not send any of the documents below unless you are specifically asked to do so.